cfontes/CodeChallengeMovingMachines/README.md

-Code Challenge Moving Machines
+Code Challenge - Moving Machines
 ==============================

-Code for a nice code challenge
+Implementation in Java of a code challenge.

-;